-- The Board participates in the Chesapeake Bay School Reforestation Project.
+The Board participated in the Chesapeake Bay School Reforestation Project.
 School forests have been established at Elkridge Elementary, Patuxent Valley Middle, Clarksville Elementary, and Guilford Elementary.

-- Howard County Forestry Board members are also involved with the local schools in teaching tree identification, and environmental practices.
+Howard County Forestry Board members are also involved with the local schools in teaching tree identification, and environmental practice.

 The Howard County Forestry Board, in cooperation with the Maryland Department of Natural Resources, sponsors an annual workshop for high school students at the Forestry Conservation and Resources Week held at the Camp Hickory Environmental Education Center in Garrett County.
 The board selects and sponsors two students, who contemplate careers in resource management, to attend the week-long program.

 A fun activity book for kids of all ages.
 Learn lots of surprising facts about trees and forests.

 University of Maryland - Urban and Community Foresty